uwp-squad/gitter-api-pcl/README.md

 ```
 IGitterApiService gitterApiService = new GitterApiService();
-gitterApiService.TryAuthenticate("the-token");
+gitterApiService.SetToken("the-token");
 ```

-*Be careful, you need to set the token using TryAuthenticate method each time you create a new instance of GitterApiService.*
+*Be careful, you need to set the token using SetToken method each time you create a new instance of GitterApiService.*

+**Moreover, I've created another project / NuGet package that you can use to do authentication easily.
+You can retrieve this package following the GitHub repository here : [https://github.com/Odonno/gitter-api-auth](https://github.com/Odonno/gitter-api-auth).**

 ## User